 POs are also required to file annual reports on the implementation of their operational programmes with the authority managing their country's strategy.
 The annual reports must accompany the applications for aid.

-Similarly, each country must send the Commission a national annual report on all their POs, PGs, operational funds and programmes, and recognition plans.
-For details on the report format, see the Country files .
+Similarly, each country must send the Commission an annual report on all their POs, PGs, operational funds and programmes, and recognition plans.
+For details on the report format, see the Country files.

 At the request of a producer organisation (PO), a Member State may also make binding, for a limited period, some of the rules agreed on within that organisation on other non-member producers in the region or regions where the PO is operating.

 Member States may recognise as interbranch organisations in the fruit and vegetables sector all legal entities established on their territory that fulfil certain specific conditions, including:

 - carrying out specific activities contributing to the goals of the scheme in one or more regions in the Member State concerned

 - representing a significant share of the production of, trade in and/or processing of fruit and vegetables and products processed from fruit and vegetables in the region or regions in question and, where more than one region is involved, being able to demonstrate a minimum level of representativeness in each region for each of the branches that they group

 At the request of a recognised interbranch organisation (IBO), a Member State may also make binding, for a limited period, some of the rules (agreements, decisions or concerted practices) agreed on within that organisation on other operators in the region or regions where the IBO carries out its activities.